FAA investigating Boeing whistleblower claims about 787 Dreamliner

 Boeing added that "the issues raised have been subject to rigorous engineering examination under FAA oversight" and that they "do not present any safety concerns."

-Boeing also said it has introduced "join verification" into its production processes after slowing output and halting deliveries for nearly two years in response to employees who identified issues on the 787.
+Boeing also noted that, in a move to ensure the 787 is safe, it slowed production in 2021 and 2022 and halted deliveries for nearly two years after employees identified issues with the plane.

 "For the in-service fleet, comprehensive Boeing and FAA analysis determined there is no near-term safety of flight concern," Boeing said.
 "Based on the analysis and any future inspection, the 787 will maintain its strength, durability and service life."